ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The Client can request to leave the group.
 This is further discussed in {{ssec-req-leave}}.

-Additionally, the format of the payload of the Key Distribution Response ({{ssec-key-distribution-response}}) can be reused for messages sent by the KDC to distribute updated keying material to the group, in case of a new node joining the group or of a current member leaving the group.
+Additionally, the format of the payload of the Key Distribution Response (see {{ssec-key-distribution-response}}) can be reused for messages sent by the KDC to distribute updated keying material to the group, in case of a new node joining the group or of a current member leaving the group.
 The key management scheme used to send such messages could rely on, e.g., multicast in case of a new node joining or unicast in case of a node leaving the group.

 <!--
   Jim 14-06: Discuss that a Key Distribution Request/Response can be performed exactly in the same way also by an already member of the group.
 Mention the cases when this happens, e.g. believed lost of synchronization with the current group security context, crash and reboot and so on, so forced re-synchronization with the correct current security context.